Portfolio Evaluations: First Tier Course (ENGL 3000/3001)

 Portfolio Evaluation Charge and Payment

 The fee for the portfolio evaluation is $25.
 Please click here to pay this portfolio evaluation fee.
 The deadline for the fee payment is the Friday of the 6th week of the quarter.
 If your fee is not received by the deadline, your portfolio will not be evaluated.
-The fee is not refundable.
+The fee is not refundable and/or transferable to another quarter.

 The Portfolio Evaluation Process

 The portfolio is evaluated by a university committee made up of faculty from across the disciplines.
-Neither your 3000/3001 instructor or the Testing Office evaluates your portfolio and cannot tell the committee what score to give.
-Please direct any questions about your portfolio evaluation score to the Chair of the English Department.
+Neither your 3000/3001 instructor nor the Testing Office staff evaluates your portfolio; they cannot tell the committee what score your portfolio should receive.
+Please direct any questions about your portfolio evaluation score to the Composition Coordinator, Dr. Margaret Rustick, at email@example.com or (510) 885-3216.

 Your portfolio evaluation will result in one of the three following assessments: